Linear Convergence Rate Analysis of a Class of Exact First-Order Distributed Methods for Weight-Balanced Time-Varying Networks and Uncoordinated Step Sizes: Convergence Analysis

 We now study the convergence of the method described in \eqref{it}.
 Specifically, denoting with $y^*$ the solution of \eqref{problem} and defining

 we prove that, if Assumptions A1 and A2 hold, there exist $0<\dm<\dM$ such that the sequence $\{x^k\}$ generated by \eqref{it} converges to $x^*$.\\

-Given a vector $v\in\R^{nd},$ denote with $\bv$ the average $\bv=\sum_{j=1}^{n}v_j\in\R^{d}$ and with $J$ the $n\times n$ matrix $(I-\frac{1}{n}ee^T)$, where $e^T = (1,\dots,1)\in\Rn$.
+Given a vector $v\in\R^{nd},$ denote with $\bv$ the average $\bv=\frac{1}{n}\sum_{j=1}^{n}v_j\in\R^{d}$ and with $J$ the $n\times n$ matrix $(I-\frac{1}{n}ee^T)$, where $e^T = (1,\dots,1)\in\Rn$.
 Recalling the definition of $x^k$ and $u^k$ given in \eqref{it}, we define the following quantities, which will be used further on: \\

-To simplify the notation, in the rest of the section we assume that $d=1$, but the same results can be proved analogously in the general case.\\ A few results listed below will be needed for the convergence result presented in this paper.
+To simplify the notation, in the rest of the section we assume that the dimension $d$ of the problem is given by $d=1$, but the same results can be proved analogously in the general case.\\ A few results listed below will be needed for the convergence result presented in this paper.
 Since $W^k$ is doubly stochastic, we have that $\frac{1}{n}ee^t(W^k-I) = 0$.
 Using this equality and the definition of $u^{k+1}$ we get

 and by the initialization $u^0=0$, we have that

 Directly by the definition of $\tu^k$ and \eqref{avgu1} we get

 From Assumption A1, for every $k$ there exists a matrix $H_k\preceq LI$ such that